allan-tulane/sp23-assignment-02-TylerSimms/assignment-02.md

   subquadratic time.
 Then test the empirical running times across a variety of inputs to test whether your code scales in the manner described by the asymptotic runtime.
 Please refer to Recitation 3 for some basic implementations, and Eqs (7) and (8) in the slides https://github.com/allan-tulane/cmps2200-slides/blob/main/module-02-recurrences/recurrences-integer-multiplication.ipynb

+The code's runtimes do scale in the manner described by the asymptotic runtime.
+The runtimes grow much slower than the regular quadratic implementation.
+This result is expected because this implementation is subquadratic.